committedtester/tSQLtPOC/readme.md

 EXEC tSQLt.RunAll
 GO
 ```
-You will see a test being executed against the stored procedure
+You will see tests being executed

 # 2. tSQLt Tests that validate the stored procedures